Melt in your mouth garlic knots topped with a rich herb butter. This easy side dish is foolproof!

-When stored properly, the garlic knots will last for several days at room temperature.
-It is important that the knots are covered to protect them from drying out.
+When stored properly, these will last for several days at room temperature.
+It is important they are covered to protect them from drying out.

 - How Do I Store Leftovers?
 I love making a big batch of these homemade garlic knots.
 While they are best served immediately, leftovers are good too.
 Once the garlic knots have cooled they can be stored in the fridge.

 - Can You Freeze Them?
-If you will not be able to eat all the homemade garlic knots , consider freezing them.
-The garlic knots will stay good for up to three months in the freezer.
+Yes you can freeze them.
+They will stay good for up to three months in the freezer.
 It is important to make sure to store them wrapped tightly in plastic or in freezer bags to prevent the knots from getting freezer burn.
 They’re also wonderful to pull out for a quick pasta supper.
 (Like boxed garlic bread only better!).

 - How Do I Reheat Them?
 There is nothing better than fresh from the oven garlic knots.
 But just because there are leftovers doesn’t mean you have to miss out on soft rolls.
-You can reheat the homemade garlic knots in the oven or even in the microwave.
+You can reheat the h in the oven or even in the microwave.
 If reheating in the microwave be sure to wrap them in a damp paper towel.
-This will help the knots to stay moist ,and not dry out.
+This will help them stay moist ,and not dry out.

 Dipping Sauce Ideas

-I love dunking my knots in sauce.
+I love dunking mine in sauce.
 A few simple ideas are:

 - Marinara: A classic choice for sure, but it is a great tasting combination.